camunda/camunda-docs-manual/content/reference/rest/history/task/get-task-query.md

 ---

-Query for historic tasks that fulfill the given parameters.
+Queries for historic tasks that fulfill the given parameters.
-The size of the result set can be retrieved by using the [count]({{< relref "reference/rest/history/task/get-task-query-count.md" >}}) method.
+The size of the result set can be retrieved by using the [Get Task Count]({{< relref "reference/rest/history/task/get-task-query-count.md" >}}) method.

 # Method